okgreece/TimeSeries.OBeu/README.md

 install_github("okgreece/TimeSeries.OBeu")

+And load the library

+library(TimeSeries.OBeu)

 ##Use:

-The basic function is: ts.analysis(tsdata,h)
+The basic function is: ts.analysis(tsdata,x.order=NULL,h=1)

-where tsdata: the time series data
+where tsdata: The input univariate time series data

+x.order: An integer vector of length 3 specifying the order of the Arima model

-and h: the prediction steps.
+and h: The number of prediction steps.

 e.g. ts.analysis(Athens_approved_ts,4)